Admission to a Graduate Program

 Special Student - Post-Graduate Status

 The term ‘graduate student’ applies only to those students who meet minimum standards for admission and/or have been recommended for admission either unconditionally or conditionally.
-A student who holds a baccalaureate-level degree who wishes to take course work but who does not want to enter (or has not been admitted to) a graduate degree program, may seek permission from the Program Coordinator offering the course.
+A student who holds a baccalaureate-level degree and wishes to take coursework but who does not want to enter (or has not been admitted to) a graduate degree program, may apply as a non-degree-seeking student.
 These students will be designated as holding special students-post-graduate status.

 If a special student decides to work toward a graduate degree he/she must apply for admission into the degree program.
 A maximum of nine (9) graduate credit hours earned while enrolled as a special student may be applied to a graduate degree program.
 Students who have been denied admission to a degree program are permitted to apply for special student status and may enroll for individual courses.
 Special students are not eligible for financial aid.